samskrutha/failover-infra/README.md

 ## Monitoring & Observability

 The dashboards can be added as yml files in the repo and then provisioned through terraform.
-This can be considered as an improvement.
-With Kubernetes, the dashboards can be added via config maps and suggestions for improvements.
-Please feel free to reach out.
+With Kubernetes, the dashboards can be added via config maps.